Demon Lord Dante: 1971 manga

 Unaware of Dante's resurrection, a group of Satanists kidnaps a female student to sacrifice her to revive Dante in a Black Mass.
 God's Association (神の結社, Kami no Kessha), a religious group secretly led by Ryo's father, Kosuke (康介), attack the ritual, but Dante arrives and kills them.
 Dante flies to Nagoya, where he is confronted by the Army after he crushes buildings and kills people.
 Ryo notices his consciousness is in Dante's body, but he still kills the Army's soldiers.
 Then the demon Zenon (ゼノン) appears and fights Dante.
 Zenon is defeated but before dying he says he wanted to fight God but he was afraid to do it.
 Zenon trusts Dante this task, saying Dante should assemble a demon army with the power of Satan and be careful about Adam and Eve.

 The other day Ryo returns home in his human form and goes to school.
 When a student is murdered, Ryo suspects it was a demon's deed and wonders if the culprit is himself.
 But at night he sees a demon attacking a human and kills it by transforming himself into a half-demon, half-human figure.
 During the same night, a Medusa-like demon appears in the city.
 At school, another student, Sosuke Oshiba (大柴壮介, Ōshiba Sōsuke), says he fights demons and that he wants Ryo to be his partner.
 As Sosuke shows a demon to Ryo and tortures it, Ryo feels compassion for the demon.
-Unsettled, Ryo leaves the place and meets Medusa (メドゥーサ, Medūsa), who takes him to time travel.
+Unsettled, Ryo leaves the place and meets Medusa (メドゥーサ, Medūsa), who takes him into that past using time travel.

 Medusa reveals Ryo that God is an energy-based monster who once destroyed the high-tech Sodom where they lived as lovers.
-God wanted Earth inhabitants' bodies but as Dante denied to comply with it God attacked the city.
+God wanted Earth inhabitants' bodies but as Dante refused to comply with it, God attacked the city.
 Dante, Medusa, and some others turned into demons by absorbing God's power.
 When Dante pilots a powerful jet fighter in an attempt to buy time for his friends to escape, he is grabbed by a Pteranodon.
 Careening into a nearby Tyrannosaurus rex, Dante was left open to be consumed in God's fires, causing him to be fused with his jet and the two prehistoric reptiles to create his current form.
 Later in a confrontation with God at the Himalayas, Dante was sealed in ice.

 God also attacked Gomorrah and its survivors, the last actual humans in existence, became the Satanists.
 After this, God divided himself into pieces and took residence in apes that evolved into the current "human" race.
 Defeated by God and sealed in the Himalayas, Dante transferred his human body and soul to Judas Iscariot and Ryo Utsugi respectively to be reborn two thousand years later.
 The story ends as Dante reassembles his demon army and is prepared to destroy humankind.